Actindo-AG/Documentation/BasicOrderManagementProcess/BasicOrderManagementProcess_proStep.md

 ![Initiation of the delivery process](../Assets/Screenshots/BasicOrderManagementProcess/OrderManagementProcess_3.jpg "[Initiation of the delivery process]")

 Based on the order confirmation, a delivery note (business document) is created.
 Depending on the storage location of the ordered items, one or more delivery notes may be created, which will be handled independently.
-A delivery note is created per each warehouse group where the ordered items are stored.
-A warehouse group is an higher-level classification of storage facilities according to customer-defined criteria, for example location or type of product.
+One delivery note is created per each warehouse group where the ordered items are stored.
+A warehouse group is a higher-level classification of storage facilities according to customer-defined criteria, for example location or type of product.
 Warehouse groups are physically separated from each other and can contain an unlimited number of warehouses.

 Besides, in order for a delivery note to be created, the stock level in the applicable storage location must be sufficient.
 In this case, the delivery note cancels the previous reservation posting and creates a waiting for picking posting in the *Warehouse* module.
 This kind of posting reduces the physical stock in the warehouse, as the line item ordered is assigned to a specific delivery note.